AlexandruCostea/Toy-Language-Interpreter/README.md

 1. Clone or download the repository.
 2. Set up your Java development environment.
 3. Ensure JavaFX is properly configured.
-4. Compile and run the main Java file containing the interpreter.
+4. Run the main Java file containing the interpreter.